Civil and Commercial Litigation

 Our group is committed to finding efficient and cost-effective solutions for our clients’ problems so that they can focus on the operation and success of their businesses.

 If you have an issue involving civil and commercial litigation please contact our litigation team.
-If you would like to book an appointment with a lawyer that practices civil and commercial litigation please ask for Cameron Lee, Chen Shen, or Chris Wong.
+If you would like to book an appointment with a lawyer that practices civil and commercial litigation please ask for Cameron Lee, Chen Shen, Chris Wong or Steven Nguyen.

 Q: What is the difference between a criminal case and a civil case?